 Before they can see the value of what you are selling, they need to believe there is value to them to change, to change now, and to take the necessary steps to effect that change.

 Words Matter - Make What You Say Pay!

-If you find these posts helpful, please share with friends, colleagues, and clients.
+If you like these posts and the new Metaphor Infographic, please share with friends, clients, and colleagues.
 Thank you!